rust-lang/unsafe-code-guidelines/reference/src/layout/integers-floatingpoint.md

-# Representation of Boolean, Floating Point, and Integral Types
+# Layout of Boolean, Floating Point, and Integral Types
 This chapter represents the consensus from issue [#9].
 It documents the memory layout and considerations for `bool`, `usize`, `isize`, floating point types, and integral types.
 [#9]: https://github.com/rust-rfcs/unsafe-code-guidelines/issues/9

 ## Overview
 These are all scalar types, representing a single value.
-These types have no representation variants (no #[repr(C)] or #[repr(Rust)].
+These types have no layout variants (no #[repr(C)] or #[repr(Rust)].
 Their size is fixed and well-defined across FFI boundaries and map to their corresponding integral types in the C ABI.
 - `bool`: 1 byte
   - any `bool` can be cast into an integer, taking on the values 1 (true) or 0 (false)
 - `usize`, `isize`: pointer-sized unsigned/signed integer type